Nepherites I: Possible tomb

-A tomb believed to be that of Nepherites was discovered by a joint team from the University of Toronto and the University of Washington in 1992–93.
+A tomb believed to be that of Nepherites was discovered in Mendes by a joint team from the University of Toronto and the University of Washington in 1992–93.
 Possible ownership of the tomb was identified by the presence of a shabti bearing the name of Nepherites I; however, definitive proof has not been found.
-Although still containing funerary objects and a large limestone sarcophagus, the tomb was believed to have been destroyed by the Persians in 343 BC.
+Although still containing funerary objects and a large limestone sarcophagus, the tomb was believed to have been robbed and destroyed by the Persians in 343 BC.
 Ceramic vessels containing fish specimens and fish-covered stelae have been found on the site of Nepherites's funerary complex.
 The presence of the fish, often interpreted as votive offerings, could be an indication that the site was previously occupied by a temple of the fish-goddess Hatmehyt.